chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 ## Defining Labels

-Most commonly your HDL projects may require project-specific files outside of the HDL code such as constraints files, test vector files, tcl scripts, etc.
+Commonly, your workflow for your HDL projects may require project-specific files outside of the HDL code such as constraints files, test vector files, tcl scripts, etc.

 Imagine our task now is to use our psuedo-plugin to implement this design for an FPGA.

-Try to route (implement) our exported design.
+Try to route (implement) our exported design using the __demo__ plugin.

 ```
 $ legohdl build +demo -route